- Graduation Requirements (required of ALL STUDENTS)

 If you are a double major:

 Double majors must graduate with both sets of degree requirements within the same quarter.
 Students planning to graduate in only one major and continue with the second major should consult with their academic counselor about a Second Baccalaureate prior to the end of the expected quarter of graduation.

-Students graduating in Fall, Winter or Spring Quarters may participate in the Commencement Ceremony for Spring Quarter of the academic year in which they graduate.
+Students graduating in Fall, Winter or Spring Quarters may participate in Commencement events for Spring Quarter of the academic year in which they graduate.
 Students graduating in Summer may choose to participate in the previous year’s ceremony or wait until the following year (note that any honors will appear in the Commencement program for the year you actually graduate).

 To be eligible to participate in the Commencement Ceremony, you must submit an Application for Graduation by the eighth week of Winter Quarter.
 If you miss this deadline, you may not be able to order Commencement tickets for your guests and your name will not appear in the Commencement Program.

 Ceremony & Tickets:

-Tickets are required to attend Commencement.
-Ticket information is available on the Commencement website.
+Tickets or registration are required to attend/participate in Commencement events.
+Information is available on the Commencement website.

 The campus policy specifies that no more than 16 percent of graduating seniors will receive academic honors: approximately 2 percent summa cum laude, 4 percent magna cum laude, and 10 percent cum laude.
 Students must have completed at least 72 quarter units in residence at a University of California campus.
 Students who have on file recorded incidents of academic dishonesty are not eligible for Honors at Graduation.